 Blog Post

 Minority Leader Kevin McCarthy bet his house on House Republicans' unanimous opposition to an overwhelmingly popular, bipartisan rescue plan to put vaccines in arms, money in pockets, children back in school safely, and people back in jobs.
+And his Members have been hearing about it back home.

 Right in time for the district work period, Rep. Madison Cawthorn became the latest House Republican to vote no on the American Rescue Plan but take credit for its workto put vaccines in arms, money in pockets, children back in school safely, and people back in jobs.